JiaJun8899/hadoop-sentiment-analysis/README.md

 # ict2107-hadoop-project

 ### To run the file
-`flask --app ict2107_flask --debug run` in the directory of ict2107-flask
+`flask --app ict2107_flask --debug run` in the directory of "Source Code\ict2107-flask"

 ### Libraries needed
 - pip install Flask